Skip to content

 Why Selling From Abroad Feels Harder Than It Should

 The Greek system works differently from what most Western European owners are used to.
 Procedures, paperwork, and timelines all follow their own logic.
-Much of the official documentation exists only in Greek.
-Legal terms rarely translate cleanly, so anything you sign needs proper translation and, in many cases, an apostille.
-Greek administration also tends to move at its own pace.
-A document can expire before the sale completes and needs refreshing.
-Resolving that from another country, in another language, is the part that owners underestimate.
+Much of the official documentation exists only in Greek, and legal terms rarely translate cleanly.
+Anything you sign abroad needs proper translation and, in most cases, an apostille.
+Greek administration also moves at its own pace.
+A certificate can expire before the sale completes and then needs reissuing.
+Sorting that out from another country, in another language, is the part owners tend to underestimate.
 Then there is pricing.
-Without current local knowledge, it is hard to know what your property is worth today and which enquiries are serious.
+Without current local knowledge, it is hard to know what your property is worth today, or which enquiries are serious.
 None of this makes a remote sale unrealistic.
 It makes the right local representation the deciding factor.

 What Documents Do You Need to Sell From Abroad?

-A Greek sale needs the property's paperwork to be complete and current before it can complete.
+A Greek sale cannot complete until the property's paperwork is complete and current.
 As the seller, you will typically need:

 • Title deeds and proof of the ownership chain.
 These confirm legal ownership and the property's boundaries, including any changes made over the years.

-Some of these certificates have an expiry date and must be reissued if they lapse during the process.
-That single fact drives more delays than anything else, which is why gathering everything early matters.
-Foreign documents usually need official translation into Greek and apostille certification.
+Where a property is jointly owned, each owner signs the deed or grants a power of attorney for someone to sign on their behalf.
+Several of these certificates carry an expiry date and must be reissued if they lapse during the process.
+That single fact causes more delays than anything else, which is why gathering everything early matters so much.

 Can You Really Sell Without Setting Foot in Greece?

 It depends on the property, the region, and how complete your documents are.
-As a rough guide, expect somewhere between 2-4 months.
-Once a buyer is committed, the legal completion comes next.
+As a rough guide, expect somewhere between two and four months.
+Once a buyer is committed, the legal completion follows.
 That covers contract preparation, due diligence, any financing, and the final transfer at the notary.
 Because parts of the timeline sit with the notary and the tax office, we keep you updated as each step lands rather than promising fixed dates we do not control.
 Competitive pricing, honest photography, and complete paperwork from the outset are what move a sale along.
 Most delays trace back to missing documents, an unrealistic price, or a complication in the title.

 What About Tax?

 For a remote sale, the people representing you matter more than anything else.
 A few things are worth checking.
-Look for genuine experience with cross-border sales and an understanding of what international buyers expect.
+Look for genuine experience with cross-border sales, and a clear understanding of what international buyers expect.
 Communication in your own language removes translation errors at the points where they cost the most.
 Elxis works with native speakers in Dutch, English, German, French, and Greek.
 Ask how the company reaches buyers, too.
-Selling well means reaching serious international buyers, not just listing locally.
+Selling well means reaching serious international buyers, not only listing locally.

 Conclusion

-Selling your Greek property from abroad comes down to three things: complete, current documents; a power of attorney so you do not have to travel; and a team that handles the legal and practical side for you.
-Start gathering documents early, and keep everything translated and certified.
+Selling your Greek property from abroad comes down to three things.
+Complete, current documents.
+A power of attorney, so you do not have to travel.
+And a team that handles the legal and practical side for you.
+Start gathering documents early, and keep anything signed abroad translated and certified.
 Price the property on current market evidence, not hope.
 Stay involved in the decisions, even from a distance.
-Elxis has guided international owners through Greek property since 1991, with an in-house legal team handling the full process from power of attorney to the notary.
+We have been guiding international owners through property in Greece since 1991, with an in-house legal team handling the full process from power of attorney to the notary.
 Many of our sellers first bought through us years ago, so the relationship simply continues.
 If you are thinking about selling, we are happy to talk it through.

 Disclaimer: This content is for informational purposes only and does not constitute legal or tax advice.
 For any issues relating to specific cases, we recommend consulting a lawyer, an accountant, or a notary depending on your needs.